 Do you compare action scenarios fairly?

-The proof that your proposal is the better business decision is rests on a compelling scenario comparison.
+The proof that your proposal is the better business decision rests on a compelling scenario comparison.
 Each scenario in the case predicts business costs and benefits that should follow under one course of action.
 A scenario for implementing your proposal should compare favorably to alternate scenarios, including a “Business as usual” scenario.

 CFO Criterion 3